alexobenauer/Wonder/README.md

 *Personal interfaces dev kit*

-With Workbench, you can build and use your own personal, itemized interfaces like the ones in my experiments ([Tag Navigator](https://alexanderobenauer.com/labnotes/exp001/), and [OLLOS](https://alexanderobenauer.com/ollos/)) and [lab notes](https://alexanderobenauer.com/labnotes/000/).
+With Workbench, you can build and use your own personal, itemized interfaces like the ones in my experiments ([OLLOS](https://alexanderobenauer.com/ollos/), and [Tag Navigator](https://alexanderobenauer.com/labnotes/exp001/)) and [lab notes](https://alexanderobenauer.com/labnotes/000/).

-Workbench runs as a native app on Apple devices, and syncs data automatically via iCloud.
+Workbench runs as a native app on Mac, iPad, iPhone, and other Apple devices, and syncs data automatically via iCloud.

 In it, you can build *providers*, which bring items into your item store from external sources, and *apps*, which are the interfaces you'd like to use with your items — creating, reviewing, and modifying them.
-You can also build new *item views*, for new and existing item types, which are provided to existing apps and other views (this is a simple way to extend interfaces in Workbench and to add new functionality to existing items and views).
+You can also build new *item views*, for new and existing item types, which are provided to existing apps and other views (this is a simple way to extend interfaces in Workbench, adding new functionality to existing items and views).

 Workbench comes with some starter providers and apps that you can use or modify.
-If you build something cool, send a pull request — more providers, apps, and item views help show what's possible in Workbench.
+If you build something interesting, submit a pull request; more providers, apps, and item views help show what's possible in Workbench.

 This document guides you through building your own personal software in Workbench on top of its item store.